 - salt & pepper

 - Boil water for pasta.
-When it boils, add salt then drop pasta.
+When it boils, add salt then put the pasta.
 Cook according to the number of minutes indicated in the package or until al dente.

 - Meantime, while waiting for the water to boil, warm up a large saucepan with extra virgin olive oil.

-- When oil is hot, saute' onion.
-After about a couple of minutes, pour tomato puree.
+- When oil is hot, sautè the onion.
+After about a couple of minutes, pour the tomato puree.
 Boil and simmer on low fire for at least half an hour.

 - Season with salt & pepper at the end.

-- Mix in ricotta with the tomato sauce.
+- Mix in the ricotta with the tomato sauce.

-- Mix in cooked pasta and coat with the sauce well.
+- Mix in the cooked pasta and coat with the sauce well.

-- Drizzle with extra virgin olive oil and sprinkle with chopped basil.
+- Drizzle with extra virgin olive oil and sprinkle the chopped basil.

 - Sprinkle the grated Parmigiano Reggiano